-The publicly-run municipal network model (public DBO)
+Direct investment model: the publicly-run municipal network model (public DBO)

 In this model, the public authority builds a broadband network in the municipality, county or region (DBO refers to as design, build and operate).
 The deployment is run and directly controlled by the public authority.
 For this, a newly established company or a dedicated division within an existing utility deploys the network directly or through standard procurement to the market.
 The public authority keeps ownership of the network and runs operation and maintenance.
 The network is then generally made available to all market actors (open access network).
 The public authority or special-purpose company needs a considerable engagement and bears all the financial risks of the operation, yet it also retains full control on the design and how the network is used.

-The privately-run municipal network model
+Concession model: the privately-run municipal network model

 In order to guarantee fair and non-discriminatory conditions to all service providers, the private firm building and operating the network should ideally be barred from delivering its own services.
 However, this is not always the case, mainly due to the scarcity of operator-neutral network providers and of independent service providers in certain Member States as well as low awareness of this possibility.

 The contracted firm commits the investment and takes all the revenues but also the business risks for the whole contract period.
 At the end of the contract, the network infrastructure remains with the public authority, which may then decide to renew the contract, to sign a contract with another company or even change its involvement altogether and adopt a public-run municipal network model.

 In this model, the broadband investment is carried out as a private initiative by local residents (bottom-up approach).
 Such projects have generally been very successful in driving the take-up rate among the end users and in building financially sustainable cases.
 The degree of competition varies between projects using an open network business model with good levels of competition to others acting as vertically integrated operators or procuring services from one operator for a number of years.